lachrist/oghma/README.md

 ```

 Oghma works with 3 files:
+  1. `--recover`: data for resuming the scraping when it has been interrupted in any way.
-  1. `--nodes`: nodes of the citation graph.
+  2. `--nodes`: nodes of the citation graph.
-  2. `--edges`: edges of the citation graph.
+  3. `--edges`: edges of the citation graph.
      Each line of this file is a list of integer which should be understood as the index of the nodes that are citing the node at the current line:

      ```js